 When you’re traveling abroad for Christmas, chances are you’ll come into contact with passengers coughing and spluttering on the plane.

+Alison suggests wiping all the surfaces around the seat – the tray, seatbelt buckle, TV video screen and arms of the chair – with Young Living Thieves Oils, and using hand gel after washing your hands (something which we should all be doing anyway with the pandemic!)
 “Take some healthy snacks with you so you don’t have to eat something you’d rather not.
 Make a delicious trail mix of nuts, seeds and dried fruit for children.
 Apples, carrots, celery sticks, sugar snap peas, edamame, and radishes are delicious teamed with Nut butter.
-Artisana’s raw almond, pecan and cashew butter sachets at Just Green stores come conveniently packed in mini sachets,”
+Artisana’s raw almond, pecan and cashew butter sachets at Just Green stores come conveniently packed in mini sachets,” she shares.

 You arrive at your destination germ-free and then you’re bugged by family drama.
 “Holiday times can be notoriously fraught with extended family tensions rising to the surface.
 So, make time for yourself.
 Go for an early morning walk, get an early night, read a book or listen to music.
 Anything that will give you personal downtime,” she says, pointing out that emotional health and physical health go hand-in-hand.

 When you are surrounded by loved (and not-so-loved ones), be mindful, says Alison, a sought-after speaker on the importance of corporate wellness.
 “Most people like to be connected to work but try to limit the times when you view your emails.
 Leave your phone somewhere where you won’t be tempted to keep picking it up.
 It’s so important you are fully present during family time otherwise you’ll find yourself stressed when they complain you are not paying them attention and then who suffers?
 YOU.”